Printer Security Vulnerabilities

 Printer Security Risks - Protecting IoT Printers from Cyber Threats

-Since printers are typically connected to the same network as critical devices, a compromised printer can serve as an entry point for unauthorized access, data theft, and further network infiltration.
-Securing printers ensures they don’t become gateways for larger cyber-attacks that could compromise the entire network.
+Because printers are often connected to the same network as critical systems, they pose a significant network printer security risk, making them potential entry points for unauthorized access, data theft, and deeper network infiltration.
+Securing printers is essential to prevent them from becoming gateways for broader cyber-attacks that could compromise the entire infrastructure.

 Why Printers Are an Attractive Target for Attackers